-In tmux's own command names, the default C-b % binding runs split-window -h, which tmux calls a horizontal split because the panes are arranged side by side.
-This guide keeps the page's vertical-split wording because most readers identify the layout by the vertical divider drawn between the panes.
+In tmux command names, the default Ctrl-b % binding runs split-window -h. tmux calls it a horizontal split because it divides the current pane from left to right, while many terminal users describe the same result by the vertical divider drawn between the panes.

 Related: How to split a pane horizontally in tmux